Parental

 “PAS” was defined by psychiatrist Richard Gardner

-in which mothers use child (primarily sexual) abuse allegations to punish their
+2 as a mental health disorderin which mothers use child (primarily sexual) abuse allegations to punish their

 ex-husbands and win custody for themselves.
 He theorized that these mothers